-The German love to call armored vehicles by the names of various animals did not disappear even after the end of World War II.
-It was in the post-war period that the Leopard tanks, the Lynx reconnaissance combat vehicles, and the Lisa armored personnel carriers appeared in the service of the Bundeswehr.
+German love to call armored vehicles by the names of various animals did not disappear even after the end of World War II.
+It was in the post-war time that the Bundeswehr was in the service of Tanks “Leopard”, reconnaissance fighting vehicles “Lynx”, as well as armored personnel carriers “Fox”.
 The latter were triaxial wheeled floating armored personnel carriers, adopted for service in 1979.
 The combat vehicle was actively exported; Algeria is the second largest fleet operator of the armored personnel carrier.

 The process of creating an armored personnel carrier TPz 1 Fuchs

 Work on the creation of a new wheeled armored personnel carrier, which was to be included in the line of second-generation armored wheeled vehicles for the needs of the Bundeswehr, began back in 1961.
 The first prototypes were presented to the military in 1964.
 In the course of work, the project was repeatedly modified, the requirements for the combat vehicle, and the composition of the contest participants changed.
 For example, in 1966, Henschel, Büssing, KHD, Krupp and MAN worked on creating their own versions of combat vehicles, and later Daimler-Benz also joined them.
 At the same time, work directly on the armored personnel carrier, which was adopted by the German army under the designation Fuchs ("Fox"), entered the active phase only in the early 1970s.
 In the Bundeswehr, new wheeled armored personnel carriers were to partially replace the tracked M113 SPZ and Hotchkiss SPz 11-2 of American and French production, respectively.